New polls suggest slim Biden lead in crucial battleground of Wisconsin - NewsChannel 3-12

 Trump won Wisconsin in 2016 by a very narrow margin — 0.77% — and that gave him the necessary 270 votes in the Electoral College required to win the presidency.
 Wisconsin is set to be pivotal in the 2020 race as well and Biden has consistently led the President in the Badger State.

-A CBS News and YouGov poll released Sunday morning found Biden leading Trump 48% to 42% among likely voters, and the University of Wisconsin at Madison Survey Center, looking at registered voters, found Biden ahead with 49% to Trump’s 43%.
+A CBS News and YouGov poll released Sunday morning found Biden leading Trump 48% to 42% among likely voters, and the Election Research Center of the University of Wisconsin-Madison, looking at registered voters, found Biden ahead with 49% to Trump’s 43%.
 The Marquette University Law School Poll, released on Tuesday, finds Biden at 50%, in a close race with Trump at 46% among likely voters.

 The Marquette University poll’s margin of error was 4.2%, indicating no clear leader in the presidential race in Wisconsin for that survey.

-Note: CORRECTION: This story has been updated to correctly state that the Election Research Center of the University of Wisconsin-Madison conducted one of the three polls.